soyart/webtools/artnoi.com/src/blog/2023/pages/index.md

 ## But you said OpenBSD was cool

 The only reason I chose OpenBSD as previous webserver was because of security concerns.
-If I, a noob, have to host a public website on the internet,
+If I, a normal person, have to host a public website on the internet,
 I'd rather prefer the most secure OS by defaults as my webserver box.

-But lately, I've been thinking, if I could delegate this public-facing component with someone else's, then I wouldn't have to worry about being hacked!
+But lately, I've been thinking, if I could delegate this public-facing component with someone else's, then I wouldn't have to worry about it being hacked!

 ## How